williamsaintmartin/weather_predictions_project/README.md

 ## Problem Statement

-I want to train a model able to predict apparent temperatures, for a given day, at a given address in France, to assess the weather conditions
+I want to train a model able to predict apparent temperatures, for a given day, at a given address in France, to assess the weather conditions.

 ## Technologies Used